bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 ### Synchronize a shared repository

 Synchronizing a shared repository means merging the changes you have made in your local copy into the central repository on the server, and updating your local copy with the result.
 There are three modes for synchronizing:

 * Recommended: Use manual synchronization for all repositories: With this mode, no automatic synchronization is done in either direction.
 This is the default behavior.
 You launch synchronization manually, by going to the **Repository** menu, choosing **Team** then **Commit artifacts**.
 There is also a keyboard shortcut: **_Ctrl+Alt+C_**.
 * Use automatic synchronization for all repositories: With this mode, every time you make a change, it is saved in both your local copy and the central repository.
    Changes made to the central repository are sent immediately to your local copy.
    You can only use this mode if you have a continuous network connection to the system hosting the SVN server.
 There is a significant network performance cost for using automatic synchronization.
 This option is not recommended.
 * Define synchronization mode repository by repository: With this mode, you define whether synchronization is manual or automatic for each repository.

 ### Manage locks on shared resources

-This information applies to artifacts created in Bonita BPM Studio but not those created in the UI designer.
+This information applies to artifacts created in Bonita BPM Studio but not those created in the UI Designer.

 Bonita BPM Studio automatically locks an artifact (process or shared resource) when you open it for editing.
 You can also lock an artifact manually.
 If you try to open an artifact that is locked by another user, a popup tells you that the artifact is logged and gives the SVN username of the person who owns the lock.
 You can choose to open the artifact in read-only mode, which means you cannot make any changes.
 It is also possible to unlock a locked artifact and lock it yourself, but this is not generally recommended except as a last resort if the owner of the lock cannot be contacted to release the lock.

 You can choose to open an artifact in read-only mode, even if it is not locked by another user.
 If an artifact you are viewing in read-only mode is locked, there is a lock icon in the name tab at the top of the whiteboard.